Creating payments

 Forte stateStripe status mapped from

-DRAFTrequires_payment_method, requires_confirmation, requires_action, requires_capture
+DRAFTrequires_payment_method, requires_confirmation, requires_capture

 COMPLETEDsucceeded